-The OSIC Legal Aid Program was created to help individuals navigate the complaint management process as seamlessly as possible, and ensure they have access to appropriate support.
+The OSIC Legal Aid Program was created to help individuals navigate the complaint management and Sport Environment Assessment processes as seamlessly as possible, and ensure they have access to appropriate support.

 In addition to the OSIC Legal Aid Program, we encourage you to consult the Mental Health Support Program and to stay tuned to our website for more resources and tools, as we will be continually adding new content.

-The OSIC Legal Aid Program provides eligible individuals with free and confidential access to a lawyer from a roster of specialized legal advisors, who can provide advice at each key stage of the OSIC complaint management process.
+The OSIC Legal Aid Program provides eligible individuals with free and confidential access to a lawyer from a roster of specialized legal advisors, who can provide advice at each key stage of the OSIC complaint management process, or the first stage of the Sport Environment Assessment process.

 To be eligible to the OSIC Legal Aid Program, individuals must: